bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRailDomain/Types/IfcRailwayPartTypeEnum/Documentation.md

 The IfcRailwayPartTypeEnum defines the range of different types of railway part that can be specified.

-The Spatial structure of a Railway is sub-divided into several elements for lateral and vertical decomposition:
+The spatial structure of a railway is sub-divided into several elements for lateral, vertical and longitudinal decomposition:

 * TRACKSTRUCTURE is for the Track (vertical decomposition)
 * SUPERSTRUCTURE is for the upper part of the railway (vertical decomposition)